 Read our most frequently asked questions about FCP services in primary care.

-What is a musculoskeletal first contact physiotherapist?
+What is a musculoskeletal First Contact Physiotherapist?

 - First contact physiotherapists (FCPs) are advanced practitioners working within primary care with extensive expertise in the clinical assessment, diagnosis and management of musculoskeletal (MSK) conditions.
+See 'What FCPs can offer you'

 - FCPs see patients with (suspected or diagnosed) MSK conditions as the first point of contact, instead of a GP, and can be accessed directly by contacting the practice’s reception.